torres-roberto/service-requests/README.md

 Storage Choice: In memory Dictionary for fast adds, deletes, lookups, and simplicity.

-The spec suggested to return statuses: 201 and 404.
+The spec suggested to return statuses: 201 and 404 for DELETE.
 I am returning back 204 instead of 201 (since 201 is created).